 Now let’s start

-I start with one of the cameras I loved the most in my reviews, the Panasonic LX10.
+I start with one of the cameras I loved the most in my reviews, the Panasonic LX100.

-It’s small and light, easy to put in a jacket and forget about, till needed.
-It can be used in full auto or full manual.
+Still, it’s easy to put it in a jacket and forget about, till needed.
+It can be used in full-auto or full manual mode.

-One of the features that takes this camera apart from the competition is the maximum aperture of the lens, down to F1.4 (the other cameras have F/1.8 or above).
+Another feature that takes this camera apart from the competition is the maximum aperture of the lens, down to F1.7 (the other cameras have F/1.8 or above).

 What does it mean?

-I loved to have the aperture ring on the lens (it makes things quicker and easier) however because of the variable max aperture it may not represent the real value.
-I know it’s a bit confusing.
+I loved to have the aperture ring on the lens (it makes things quicker and easier).

-The Panasonic Lumix LX10 is probably best budget camera for travelling and I would not hesitate to suggest it.
-Price is very competitive
+The Panasonic Lumix LX100 II is probably the best compact camera for travelling with zoom and I would not hesitate to suggest it.

-The RX100 V has two spectacular unique features:
+The RX100 VI has two spectacular unique features:

 Having so many focal points will help you to focus on your subject wherever he/she is in your frame, without the need to re-compose.